Middle American indigo snake

 The Middle American indigo snake (Drymarchon melanurus), also known commonly as the blacktail cribo, is a species of large, nonvenomous, snake in the family Colubridae.
 The species is native to the southwestern United States, Mexico, Central America, and northern South America.
-In addition to the nominotypical subspecies, it has four other recognized subspecies, including D. m. erebennus commonly known as the Texas indigo snake.
+In addition to the nominate subspecies, it has four other recognized subspecies, including D. m. erebennus, commonly known as the Texas indigo snake.

 Description

 D. melanurus is a large species that can grow to a total length (including tail) of 1.80 m to over 2.40 m.
 This species has predominantly olive-brown glossy dorsal scales evolving to black at the tail.
 The underside is a lighter olive-yellow, olive-tan color.

 D. melanurus has distinctive dark markings round the eyes, a vertical dark slash just behind the jaw. and a heavy diagonal dark slash on both sides of the neck.

 The subspecies D. m. erebennus is predominantly solid black, though there can be lighter shaded variations.